tejasps28/Robustness_Metric/README.md

 # Robustness Metric

-This project evaluates the robustness of trajectories by comparing them using Robustness Metrics (details in [paper](https://arxiv.org/pdf/2307.07607)).
-The evaluations are performed using Python scripts that interface with underlying C++ implementations via the `RobustMetricLib` Python module.
+This project evaluates the robustness of trajectories by comparing them using Robustness Metrics based on [paper](https://arxiv.org/pdf/2307.07607).
+Traditional ATE and RPE primarily focus on the accuracy of trajectory and does not consider the completeness of trajectory (recall).
+To address these gaps, we introduce Robustness Metric based on estimated RPE that consider both precision and completeness.
+Here is a [documentation](https://drive.google.com/file/d/1JO-GI2x0-hbZDiTuKRKW1zqt2WKaG9O0/view?usp=sharing) that explain why you want to use Robustness Metrics.

 ## Quick Start